tardis-sn/tardis/docs/physics/montecarlo/index.rst

 Monte Carlo Iteration
 *********************

-After setting up the simulation, TARDIS runs the simulation using the ``.run()`` method.
-This runs several Monte Carlo iterations (which will be described in the links below), corresponding to the number of iterations specified in the :ref:`Monte Carlo Configuration <montecarlo-config>`.
+After setting up the simulation, TARDIS runs the simulation using the ``.run_convergence()`` method.
+This runs several Monte Carlo iterations (which will be described in the links below), corresponding to one less than the number of iterations specified in the :ref:`Monte Carlo Configuration <montecarlo-config>`.
 As will be decribed in :doc:`../update_and_conv/update_and_conv` and
-:ref:`spectrum`, most of these iterations will eventually be used to calculate the steady-state plasma properties, with the last iteration being used to determine the spectrum.
+:ref:`spectrum`, these iterations will eventually be used to calculate the steady-state plasma properties.
+TARDIS runs the last iteration of the simulation using the ``.run_final()`` method to determine the spectrum.

 The following pages provide a very basic introduction to Monte Carlo radiative transfer techniques as they are used in TARDIS.
 All the information listed here